zachpwakefield/SpliceImpactR/README.md

 Contributions to SpliceImpactR are welcome, including bug reports, feature requests, and pull requests.
 Please see CONTRIBUTING.md for guidelines on how to contribute.

 ## Support
 If you encounter any problems or have suggestions, please file an issue on the GitHub issue tracker.
+Or contact zachpw@bu.edu

 ## License
 SpliceImpactR is available under the